-The AFE5801 is an analog front end, targeting applications where the power and level of integration are critical.
-The device contains eight variable-gain amplifiers (VGA), each followed by a high-speed (up to 65MSPS) ADC, for a total of eight ADCs per device.
+The AFE5851 is an analog front-end targeting applications where the power and level of integration are critical.
+The device contains 16 variable gain amplifiers (VGA), followed by an octal high speed (up to 65 MSPS) analog to digital converter (ADC).

-Each of the eight differential inputs is buffered, accepts up to 2Vpp maximum input swing, and is followed by a VGA with a gain range from -5dB to 31dB.
-The VGA gain is digitally controlled, and the gain curves versus time can be stored in memory integrated within the device using the serial interface.
+Each of the 16 single ended inputs is buffered, accepts up to $1V{PP}$ maximum input swing and it is followed by a VGA with a gain range from -5dB to 31dB.
+The VGA gain is digitally controlled and the gain curves versus time can be stored in memory, integrated within the device using the serial interface.

-A selectable clamping and antialias low-pass filter (with 3dB attenuation at 7.5, 10, or 14MHz) is also integrated between VGA and ADC, for every channel.

-The VGA/antialias filter outputs are differential (limited to 2Vpp) and drive the onboard 12bit, 65MSPS ADC.
+A selectable clamping and anti-alias low pass filter (with 3dB attenuation at 7.5, 10 or 14MHz) is also integrated between the VGA and ADC for every channel.
+The VGA/anti-alias filter outputs are differential (limited to 2 $V{PP}$ ) and drive the on-board 12-bit 65MSPS ADC that is shared between two VGAs to optimize the power dissipation.
+Each VGA output is sampled at alternate clock cycles, making the effective sampling frequency half the input clock rate.
 The ADC also scales down its power consumption should a lower sampling rate be selected.
-The ADC outputs are serialized in LVDS streams, which further minimizes power and board area.

-The AFE5801 is available in a 64-pin QFN package (9mm $\times$ 9mm) and is specified over the full industrial temperature range ( $-40^{\circ}$ C to 85°C).
+The ADC outputs are serialized in LVDS streams further minimizing power and board area.
+The AFE5851 is available in a 64-pin QFN package (9x9mm2) and is specified over the full industrial temperature range (-40°C to 85°C).